jonbrenner/bot-pages/README.md

 ## About

 `bot` is a simple command-line utility for looking up command usage examples.
-Sure, you could use ChatGPT for free, but it's really verbose.
+You can use ChatGPT for free, but it's really verbose.
 Like, so many words.
 Ugh.
 You may as well read the man page at that point.

-**This tool requires an [OpenAI API key](https://platform.openai.com/account/api-keys).** Sorry.
-(Personal usage is inexpensive.)
+**This tool requires an [OpenAI API key](https://platform.openai.com/account/api-keys).** (Sorry.
+Personal usage is inexpensive!)

 ## Caveat Emptor

-This project uses OpenAI's GPT3 for completion.
+This project uses OpenAI's GPT3 model for completion.
 The commands that it suggests may be wrong or harmful or annoyingly non-existent.

 ## Build and Install